 The research is voluminous but the general up-shot showed that contact between different groups, on the whole, helps to reduce prejudice.

 Well, no sh*t Sherlock!

 Those researchers would have loved Hidden Figures.
-It shows that segregating of black and white people was not only unproductive but detrimental to the progression of the US space programme in the 1960’s and actively endangered the lives of early cosmonauts.
+It shows that segregating of black and white people was not only counter productive but detrimental to the progression of the US space programme in the 1960’s and endangered the lives of early cosmonauts.

 The film is set during a time in history when it was not uncommon to see ‘Coloured Toilet’ signs in public places and the vile but socially acceptable behaviour that followed them.
 At NASA, there were only ‘White Toilets’ in the space development area of the building where Katherine is seconded, leaving her with a 40 minute round trip to relieve herself in the nearest ‘Coloured Toilet’.

 As her work suffers and she is needed on nationally important work of the highest priority, her senior officer (Kevin Costner) smashes and removes the ‘White Toilet’ signs declaring: “Here at NASA, we all pee the same colour.”

 Granted, he is a workaholic driven to succeed and pushes those around him to the limits of human endurance, but that does not detract from the elation the audience can feel at this moment.
 Necessity is the mother of intervention.

 Hidden Figures continues the impeccably costumed and fragrantly photographed treatment of racism seen in the similar The Help (2011) and The Butler (also 2011).
 These ‘candy-coated’ films none the less pack a punch in their own genteel way.